Many consumers value paper-based communications

 But switching to digital is not always welcome.

 Two Sides understand the value and convenience of the digital revolution but believe that citizens must continue to have a right to receive paper-based communications, particularly bills and statements, without penalties, supplementary charges or difficulty.

-Independent findings from UK Opinium Research reveal that often the most vulnerable members of society are those most dependent on traditional, postal, transactional mail.
-The move to an online-only society risks leaving the elderly, disabled, rural dwellers and those on low incomes disenfranchised.
+Often it is the most vulnerable members of society that depend on traditional postal transactional mail.
+The move to an online-only society risks leaving older people, the disabled, rural dwellers and those on low incomes disconnected.

 It is important for policymakers to acknowledge that information on paper is preferred by many consumers and often receives more attention.
 Consumers wish to retain the flexibility of postal and electronic communications.
 In reality, we live in an increasingly digital world where electronic and paper-based communications coexist and are often complementary.

 Communication strategies must not only be cost effective but also recognise citizen choice.
 There are many tangible benefits that paper-based documentation can bring and its preference as a means of communication by many consumers must be at the forefront of any digital planning.

 “We believe that it is every consumer’s right to choose, without disadvantage, how they are contacted by banks and other financial service companies, utility companies, media companies and other service providers.
 Increasingly businesses are restricting access to paper bills and statements and denying their customers an informed choice”

 An international survey of over 10,700 consumers was commissioned by Two Sides and carried out by independent research company Toluna in June 2017.
 Some of the key findings were: